momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 ## Generation of the IPv6 Representations of IPv4 Addresses

-### Resolveing AAAA Queries to an authoritive name server.
+### Resolveing AAAA Queries to an authoritative name server.
 TODO:

-To know if the server has IPv6, follow 5.1 of RFC6147.
+To know if the server has IPv6 or has only IPv4, follow 5.1 of RFC6147.

+TODO

+This mechanism may change for doing so for authoritative servers.
+Will make sure to document that.

 ### Obtaining the Pref64::/n
 The resolver can recognize the Pref64::/n using static configuration or other or by using RFC7225 or RFC8781.